 This is very important!
-If there were 10 things you just had to know about math for the rest of your life this is one of them for sure.
+If there were 10 things you just had to know about mathematics for the rest of your life this is one of them for sure.

 17. Experiment 1.
-Take three different length slurpee straws or tooth picks and try to make a triangle of any kind with sides those lengths.
+Take three different length slurpee straws or strips of paper and try to make a triangle of any kind by connecting the ends of those lengths.
 You might find there are some combinations of lengths that cannot make any triangle!